People with Disabilities

 Creating a More Inclusive Profession for LGBT Lawyers and Staff

-Last year the LLD hosted a group of senior gay and lesbian partners from some of Canada’s largest law firms, to discuss what barriers exist and what can be done to break these barriers down, in the legal profession.
+LLD has hosted a group of senior gay and lesbian partners from some of Canada’s largest law firms, to discuss what barriers exist and what can be done to break these barriers down, in the legal profession.
 In particular the LLD was interested in knowing what General Counsel could do to create a more inclusive legal profession for LGBT lawyers.
 The findings were circulated across the country.
 As a direct consequence of this meeting a number of law firms created LGBT affinity groups and a number of LLD signatories were invited to speak on panels related to diversity and in particular the inclusion of LGBT lawyers in the legal profession.